bGuenes/COMPASS/README.md

 ```

 ### Simulation-Based Inference
-COMPASS also provides tools for simulation-based inference, allowing for the estimation of parameters.<br>
+``compass`` also provides tools for simulation-based inference, allowing for the estimation of parameters.<br>
 The ``ScoreBasedInferenceModel`` class is used to perform inference on the models using a score-based approach.
 ```python
 from compass import ScoreBasedInferenceModel